Callum Newman: Early beginnings (2023–2025)

+Leader of the United Empire (2025–present)

-In March 2025, Newman participated in the 2025 New Japan Cup, where he lost to Tetsuya Naito in the first round.
-On April 4 at Sakura Genesis, Newman and Cobb defeated Naito and Hiromu Takahashi to win the IWGP Tag Team Championship.
-This would be Newman's first ever championship in a major promotion.
-However, their reign would only last 9 days as the duo were forced to vacate the titles due to Cobb leaving NJPW.
-After vacating the titles, Newman declared leadership of United Empire and challenged Hirooki Goto to match for the IWGP World Heavyweight Championship, which was later made official for Wrestling Dontaku 2025.
+On April 4 at Sakura Genesis, Newman and Cobb defeated Tetsuya Naito and Hiromu Takahashi to win the IWGP Tag Team Championship, marking Newman's first ever championship in a major promotion.
+Their reign lasted nine days before the titles were vacated following Cobb's departure from NJPW.
+Afterward, Newman declared himself the new leader of the United Empire and challenged Hirooki Goto for the IWGP World Heavyweight Championship at Wrestling Dontaku.
 On April 26, at Wrestling Redzone in Hiroshima, Newman and Great-O-Khan defeated Bishamon (Hirooki Goto and Yoshi-Hashi) to win the vacant IWGP Tag Team Championship.
 On 4 May at Wrestling Dontaku, Newman failed to defeat Goto for the world heavyweight title.
 At Dominion 6.15 in Osaka-jo Hall, Newman and O-Khan lost their titles to Taichi and Tomohiro Ishii, ending their reign at 50 days.
+Newman then entered the 2025 G1 Climax after defeating Taichi in the play-in.
+Competing in A Block, he finished with eight points and failed to advance to the knockout stage.
+Following the tournament, Newman entered into a rivalry with Bullet Club War Dogs leader David Finlay, blaming him for the United Empire's decline following the events of The New Beginning in Osaka in 2024, which culminated in Ospreay's departure from NJPW.
+During this period, Newman gradually adopted a more ruthless, aggressive, and arrogant persona.